-To be considered for admission to the master of science in biomedical sciences program, you must have a bachelor’s degree from a regionally accredited college or university from within the United States prior to the start of orientation, or meet the requirements of a specific articulation agreement.
+To be considered for admission, applicants must have a bachelor’s degree from a regionally accredited college or university from within the United States prior to the start of orientation, or meet the requirements of a specific articulation agreement.
 Your undergraduate degree should be in the biological or physical sciences; however, applicants with non-science degrees will be considered if they have a strong science background.
-The degree must be conferred from a regionally accredited institution.

-Applicants must supply results of the Medical College Admission Test (MCAT), Graduate Record Examination (GRE) or Dental Admissions Test (DAT) with their application.
+Applicants have the option to supply results of the Medical College Admission Test (MCAT), Graduate Record Examination (GRE) or Dental Admissions Test (DAT) with their application.

 The courses below are required for admission; you may apply while coursework is in progress.